curityio/kubernetes-logaggregation-elasticsearch/README.md

 - Password: Password1

 Use logs in close to real time, to enable the best troubleshooting and analysis.\
-For example, run Lucene or SQL queries to operate on the log data and filter on fields in the JSON log data.
+For example, run Lucene or SQL queries to query these indexes and operate on JSON log data.

 ```bash
 GET curity-system*/_search